OriolNuez/High-Accuracy-Neural-Emulation-of-Boltzmann-Code-Predictions/README.md

 ```

 ## Results
 Detailed results, figures, and performance comparisons from the conducted experiments are located in the [`results/`](results/) folder.
-For detailed interpretation, see the Jupyter notebooks provided in [`notebooks/`](notebooks/).

 ## Contributions
 Contributions and suggestions are welcome!
 Please open an issue to discuss ideas or submit a pull request directly to enhance the project.